ml-tooling/lazycluster/docs/cluster.dask_cluster.md

 ## LocalMasterLauncher class

 Concrete implementation of the `MasterLauncher` interface.
+See its documentation to get a list of the inherited methods and attributes.

 This class implements the logic for starting a the DASK master instance (i.e. scheduler in DASK terms) on localhost.